exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 If there are widgets built upon both class fields and methods, the field-based ones come first.

 This behavior can be altered in two ways.
 First is the usage or *ranking* property of `@DialogField`.
 The ranking is an integer value, no matter negative or positive.
-Fields with smaller rankings come first.
-Rankings persist across the superclass - child class relation and can be used to "insert" fields from a subclass in between fields of a superclass.
+Fields with smaller numbers come first.
+Ranking values persist across the superclass - child class relation and can be used to "insert" members from a subclass in between fields of a superclass.

 In some respects using *rankings* is not quite convenient.
 That is why there is another mechanism, You can attach `@Place(before = @ClassMember("anotherFieldName"))` or `@Place(after = @ClassMember(source = Another.class, value "anotherFieldName"))` to the field or method you want to be precisely placed.